anshul-jain-devx108/Big_Data_Engineering/README.md

 ✅ Scalable cloud-based architecture for large datasets.
 ✅ Interactive dashboards for business intelligence and reporting.

+## Folder Structure
+1.DataIngestiontoDB
+Helps connect with the database deployed on Filess.io.
+Uploads data from local host in CSV format to SQL on Filess.io.
+**Further files are under progress.

 ## Installation & Setup
 ### Prerequisites:
 - Azure subscription with access to **Azure Data Factory, Databricks, Synapse, and ADLS Gen2**.